Stripping Down With Your Dog

 A while back I forgot my cell phone at home after I was already out for a walk with my dog.
 I felt naked, and anxious and the thought crossed my mind to run back home and get it.
 But then I paused and all of that anxiety washed away and my dog and I were communicating better than ever before.
 We had a much better dog training, bonding session and connection because of it.
 It was after that walk that I knew my walks with my dog would never be the same.
-I would walk naked many times after this walk and it is as liberating as, well, really walking naked.
+I would walk without my phone many times after this walk and it is as almost as liberating as, well, really walking naked.

 Yeah yeah I know the doom and gloomers and naysayers will retort, but Russ what happens in case of an emergency?
 How am I going to take a video or selfies?
-How can I tweet to my 100,000 followers that my dog just took a poop the size of Alaska and then post it on Instagram?
-What if my friend calls and needs to know what I ate for breakfast?
+How can I tweet to my thousands of followers that my dog just took a poop the size of Alaska and then post it on Instagram?
+What if my friends call and want to know what I ate for breakfast?
 Well, you are with your best friend so why not try giving him/her your undivided attention and bonding time?
 A recent study in the Journal of Veterinary Behavior titled “Reciprocal attention of dogs and owners in urban contexts” written by Paolo Mongillo and colleagues from the University of Padova, studied off-leash vs on leashed dogs and their parents’ attention rates.
 The obvious may be derived from this study, that increased attention between parents and their dogs builds stronger relationships.
 Attention is a basic component of social relationships and dog training is something that is done with your dog not to your dog.

 It was not too long ago when walking with your dog was just that, walking with your dog.
 Before the internet age and cell phones there was a time when people actually walked with, trained with, bonded with and paid 100% attention to their dogs.
 Aww the days of yonder.
 I miss you 80’s!

 I am going to suggest something outlandish, brace yourselves, let’s get back to basics and try leaving our phones at home when dog training or walking our dogs, gasp!
-Don’t worry you commitment phobes (I’m one of you) you can just try it ONCE, just ONCE and see how it feels.
+Don’t worry you commitment phobes (I’m one of you) you can just try it once, just once and see how it feels.
 If you like it please continue.

 To be Naked or Not to be Naked – That is the Question

-How does it feel when you are out to eat at your favorite vegan restaurant and your friend is busy texting, posting, typing, and speaking…etc. on their phone?
+How does it feel when you are out to eat at your favorite restaurant and your friend is busy texting, posting, typing, and speaking…etc. on their phone?
 Well I know it makes me feel unimportant and that my company is not present or appreciated.
 It certainly is not what I would call deep listening, communication or bonding time.
 I like to practice deep listening with mindfulness and compassion.
 How can I do those things without my full attention and presence?
 I can’t and I would venture to guess not many of can multitask well.